How to become a New Zealand Resident as an Investor

-After residence is approved AIP you have 12 months to transfer and invest in NZ, Need to retain your investment funds in acceptable investments for three years.
+After residence is approved AIP you have 12 months to transfer and invest in NZ.
+You need to retain your investment funds in acceptable investments for three years.
 You will have to spend at least 44 days in New Zealand each year in years two and three of your three-year investment period.
 After residence is granted, for each year (excluding the first year) of your investment period you’ll need to spend this amount of time in New Zealand:

 - Investor – 40 percent of each of the final three years of the four-year investment period (146 days per year)